project-hadron/discovery-capability/docs/source/quick_start/use_case_one_remote.rst

 ----------------

 We can check our results by loading the canonical at the end of our pipeline.
-We do this by creating the instance of our named capability, AutoML, and loading the persisted canonical.
+We do this by creating the instance of our named capability, FeaturePredict, and loading the persisted canonical.
 We can then view the resulting table.

 .. code-block::  python

-    AutoML.from_env('survived').load_persist_canonical()
+    FeaturePredict.from_env('survived').load_persist_canonical()

 .. parsed-literal::